Gluing of $n$-cluster tilting subcategories for representation-directed algebras: Part IV: (n,d) -rep re sen ta tion-fi nite algebras

 \item[(b)] If $M(i,j)$ is noninjective, then

 where

 \end{itemize} \end{lemma}

-\begin{proof} The claims about the Auslander-Reiten translations are \cite[Lemma 4.7]{VAS}.
+\begin{proof} The claims about the Aus\-lan\-der--Rei\-ten translations are \cite[Lemma 4.7]{VAS}.
 The claim about syzygy in (a) follows by noticing that $M(i+j-u_{i+j},u_{i+j})$ is a projective cover of $M(i,j)$ and the claim about cosyzygy in (b) follows by noticing that $M(i,v_{i})$ is an injective envelope of $M(i,j)$. \end{proof}

-In the rest of this and the next subsection we will only draw Auslander-Reiten quivers of Nakayama algebras.
-When drawing such an Auslander-Reiten quiver we will only draw the vertices as the arrows can be inferred by our conventions.
+In the rest of this and the next subsection we will only draw Aus\-lan\-der--Rei\-ten quivers of Nakayama algebras.
+When drawing such an Aus\-lan\-der--Rei\-ten quiver we will only draw the vertices as the arrows can be inferred by our conventions.
+We write some vertices in bold to denote that the additive closure of the indecomposable modules corresponding to the bold vertices is an $n$-cluster tilting subcategory for some $n$.
 Moreover, we will denote by $h^{(k)}$ a sequence $h,h,\dots,h$ where $h$ appears $k$ times in a Kupisch series.
 We give an example using this notation.

 \begin{example} The acyclic Nakayama algebra $\La_{m,h}$ corresponds to the $m$-Kupisch series